Eddie Strong

-Edward 'Eddie' Frank Strong (born 1936), is a male former athlete who competed for England.
+Edward Frank Strong (born 2 June 1936), is a male former athlete who competed for England.

-Athletics career
+Biography

-He represented England in the 3 miles race at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Strong represented the England team at the 1962 British Empire and Commonwealth Games in Perth, Australia.
+He competed in the 3 miles event.

 He competed in the 1962 European Athletics Championships – Men's 5000 metres.

-He was a member of the Bristol Club.
+He was a member of the Bristol Athletics Club.